csci265-team/HiddenFrame/documentation/design.md

 </details>
 <br>

-**Retrieve embedded images.**
+#### Retrieve embedded images

-#### Description: This GET request returns embedded images to be displayed in the image board along with other uploaded images that is diplayed to all users.
+This GET request returns embedded images to be displayed in the image board along with other uploaded images that is diplayed to all users.
 A valid `Client-ID` authorization token, formatted as `Client-ID <clientID>`, is required to determine whether the user is a general or privileged user, embedded images having different designs/animations that are viewable by privileged users to differentiate between embedded images and regular images.

 #### Endpoint:
 <details>